Close a low level file in FoxPro

 Read More

-FoxPro functions for manipulating text
+Functions for manipulating text in FoxPro

 Foxpro commands and functions for text